42ibaran/bots_detection/ReadMe.md

 2. ROBOT_TXT: the user requested to get the file robots.txt but the http-header either doesn't mention that the request is made by a bot or the bot name is not trusted

-3. BAD_REFERER: referrer of the request is in the black-list
+3. BAD_REFERER: referer of the request is in the black-list

 4. MIN_DELTA: an average gap between the user's request is too short